-On his deathbed, according to Pierre of Tarantaise (John XXI), Adrian repeated his suspension order on his deathbed, though there were some who disbelieved even the sworn testimony of the Cardinals that it was not true.
+On his deathbed, it was said, Adrian retracted his suspension order, though there were some who disbelieved even the sworn testimony of the Cardinals that it was not true.
 The Cardinals wrote out a formal declaration, which they all signed and sealed.
 Nonetheless disbelief continued.
 Death finally claimed Adrian V on August 18, after a reign of thirty-nine days (Other sources claim that it was August 15, after a reign of 35 days).
 Pope Adrian V (Fieschi) was buried in Viterbo, in the Church of S. Francesco [Fra Salimbene, Chronica, p.
-269; Cristofori, 137-185)..
+269; Cristofori, 137-185).

 The Brother of Mateo de Romano: Monumenti storici publicati dalla R. Deputazione Veneta di storia patria.
 Serie terza.
 Cronache e diarii, Vol. II.
 Antiche Cronache Veronesi (Venezia 1890), pp. 409-469 "Annales Veronenses"